 is only a couple hour drive on I-90 and offers something like seven hundred routes.

 Go to individual pages for directions to the crags

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Spokane Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Spokane Area: